Summer Palace

 No analysis available

-I searched for leasehold language such as "lease expires," "ground lease ends," or a 4-digit expiration year, but found nothing.
-Based on the remarks provided, the lease expiry year is unknown.
+I searched for leasehold language such as lease expiry, ground lease end dates, or renewal/extension years and found nothing.
+Based on the remarks provided, the lease expiry year cannot be determined.

-The public remarks directly confirm VA financing eligibility.
-This appears repeatedly across listings, so confidence is very high.
+Public remarks repeatedly confirm VA financing eligibility.
+This is directly stated in multiple listings, so confidence is very high.

-Multiple listings directly state that the association has full hurricane insurance, including wording like "full hurricane insurance in place" and "AOAO has 100% Hurricane Insurance."
-This is strong, repeated evidence that the building is fully insured.
+The remarks repeatedly and directly state that the building has full hurricane insurance, including wording like 'Full hurricane insurance in place' and 'AOAO has 100% Hurricane Insurance.'
+This is strong public-remark evidence that the association is fully insured for building coverage purposes.

 No analysis available